SharePoint/sp-dev-docs/docs/design/themes-colors.md

 The following design principles helped form the current SharePoint themes and color palette.

-**Guided**
+**Guided**.
 Our theming system works at a global level so that updates can be made consistently across each site, allowing users to optimize their websites effortlessly.
 Our theming system operates in a controlled environment so that successful outcomes can be optimized quickly.

-**Smart and efficient**
+**Smart and efficient**.
 Our theming system expedites the site creation process by using smart algorithms to generate options that maximize aesthetic choices.

-**Professional**
+**Professional**.
 Our themes embody a professional look and feel that ensures coherency and conveys the brand of our enterprise audiences.

-**Accessible**
+**Accessible**.
 Our built-in accessibility checker ensures universal design at all levels of default themes.
 For users who decide to customize, we provide helpful guidelines to design for accessibility.

 ## Colors